cloudbees/terraform-aws-cloudbees-ci-eks-addon/README.md

 The blueprint `deploy` and `destroy` phases use the same requirements provided in the [AWS EKS Blueprints for Terraform - Prerequisites](https://aws-ia.github.io/terraform-aws-eks-blueprints/getting-started/#prerequisites).
 However, the blueprint `validate` phase may require additional tooling, such as `jq` and `velero`.

 > [!NOTE]
-> There is a companion [Dockerfile](.docker/agent/agent.rootless.Dockerfile) to run the blueprints in a containerized development environment, ensuring all dependencies are met.
-It can be built using the [Makefile](Makefile) target `make bpAgent-dRun`.
+> There is a companion [Dockerfile](https://github.com/cloudbees/terraform-aws-cloudbees-ci-eks-addon/tree/main/.docker) to run the blueprints in a containerized development environment, ensuring all dependencies are met.
+It can be built locally using the [Makefile](https://github.com/cloudbees/terraform-aws-cloudbees-ci-eks-addon/blob/main/Makefile) target `make bpAgent-dRun`.

 ### AWS authentication